Grand Rounds Conferences

 For assistance, please contact Janet Bolduc at firstname.lastname@example.org or (207) 626-1325.

-You also may register by contacting the MaineGeneral Medical Center's Medical Library at firstname.lastname@example.org or (207) 626-1325.
+Unfortunately the above registration link does not work for those offsite, but you can also register by contacting the Medical Library at email@example.com or by calling (207) 626-1325.

 - MaineGeneral Death with Dignity Act Presentation: A presentation by Robert Dohner, DO, medical director of MaineGeneral's Palliative Care program.